samharrison7/json2netcdf/README.md

 - `name`: Name of the group.
 - `dimensions`: Define dimensions available to variables in the group.
 Array of objects, each object representing a different dimension, and containing the properties:
     - `name`: Name of the dimension.
     - `size`: Size of the dimension.
-Omit size for unlimited dimensions.
+Set to "unlimited" or omit for unlimited-size dimension.
 - `attributes`: Define attributes of the group.
 Array of objects, each object representing a different attribute, and containing the properties:
     - `name`: Name of the attribute.
     - `value`: Value of the attribute.